lunaroddity/orbital-23/README.md

 ## User Guide

 ### Landing Page
-- Register for an account using an official NUS email
+- Register for an account using your NUS email
 - Login

 ### Home Page
-Navigate and explore listed products using
+Navigate and explore listed products using the searchbar
-1. Searchbar
-2. Categories
-3. Simply scroll through recommended feed (where posts are shown based on your activity)

 ### Profile Page
-Customise your username, avatar, header background and biography See products you have listed
+Log out from your account

 ### Post creation page
-Choose multiple photos, input a title, description and categorical tags and post
+Choose a photo, input a caption  and post

-### Likes page
-Compiled all products you have liked in one page